exesse/dot-proxy/README.md

 Listens for both TCP and UDP messages on native 53 port.
 Converts plain UDP packets to TCP by prefixing message with a two bytes length field which the incoming UDP message have [[1]](#1).

-By default establishes SSL connection with CloudFlare DNS (1.1.1.1) over 853 port.
+By default establishes SSL connection with Cloudflare DNS (1.1.1.1) over 853 port.
 Python function 'create_default_context' from build-in **ssl** library was used to establish connection with nameserver.
 The function loads system's trusted CA certificates, does hostname checking and sets reasonable secure protocol and cipher settings [[2]](#2).